CedricBeckerFFW/expandingformatter/README.md

 -------------

 Go to your content type's display.
-You will see fields (like body). that you now have the ability to choose what is being displayed (probably default).
+You will see fields (like body). that you now have the ability to choose what is being displayed.
-You can now choose "Expand Formatter", which will also give you options on the right to configure.
+You can now choose "Expand Formatter". which will also give you options on the right to configure.